How do we take an abstract idea and turn it into a concrete project?

 Be at the stall at 3:30pm to pack down the stall

-- Take down items
+- Take down and pack your items

 - Items need to be ticked off to printed inventory form and placed in members container